asunax-aaa/SynapseUI/README.md

 Under one condition, that you reference any used "code" or assets back to it's original source (https://github.com/asunax-aaa/SynapseUI).
 You do not need to provide a copy of this project, but only a reference back to the source and the owner (asunax/asunax#5833).

-`Note:` This dude "P-DennyGamingYT" stole this project word for word, bit by bit, claiming it for his own. (https://github.com/P-DennyGamingYT/Synapse-Remastered)
-With no reference both to the original source nor me, I wouldn't use his version since nothing new is added and this is the only legitimate source.

 # Other
 I will be updating this UI at some point in the future with new features and bug fixes, DM me with any known bug fixes / any features you might want added.